 It’s nearly that time again, when our latest #UofStirling graduands gather together, don their swanky robes and strut their stuff across stage, head held high, as their name is proudly read out loud for all to hear, knowing that when you step off that stage, you are now a GRADUATE (*cheering, applause, flowers being thrown on stage etc.*)

-Yes, Friday 23rd November marks our winter Graduation ceremony, the culmination of your time at the University of Stirling and your chance to make memories that will stay with you for a lifetime.
+Yes, Tuesday 25rd June marks the start of our 2019 Summer Graduation, the culmination of your time at the University of Stirling and your chance to make memories that will stay with you for a lifetime.

 1. Cottrell Hill

 Ok, so it’s not much of a hill, and we pretty much just made up the name for the purposes of this blog, but outside the Cottrell Visitor reception you’ll find a great spot to get some snaps on your Graduation day.
 At this time of year, the sun can make things a little tricky, but employ a little bit of creativity with your angles and you can walk away with some keepers here.
 Bonus points if you get the Wallace Monument in the background!